FatihKoz/DisposableBasic/README.md

 19.AUG.23

-* Added support for sortable pagination/results
+* Added support for sortable pagination/results | _view/blade change_
 * Added support for airport search dropdowns (JumpSeat and AirportInfo widgets)
 * Updated Auto Reject (score will be checked only for acars pireps)
   _Warning: Both changes require latest dev as of 19.AUG.23_